mpolimeno/sdsu-sage-tutorial-git/about.rst

 	:width: 800px
 	:height: 525px

-Whereas in Cocalc it will look like:
+For Cocalc users, it will look like:

 .. image:: pics/Cocalc_factor.png
         :alt: Using SageMath at the command line.